 Payday loans are also unsecured loans.
 These are generally personal loans for smaller amounts such as £1,000 for short-term financial needs or less.
 A payday lender requires borrowers to be employed.
 The loan is repaid through a series of installments that line up with the borrower’s payday schedule.
 Generally, these loans are approved quickly, appealing to those with unexpected and immediate financial needs.

-Short-Term Installment Loans from Response Funding Limited
+Short-Term Installment Loans from Response Loans Limited

-Those with an immediate need for cash should consider a short-term personal loan from Response Funding Limited.
+Those with an immediate need for cash should consider a short-term personal loan from Response Loans Limited.
 The loan application may be completed using any internet connected device 24-hours-a-day.
 A key feature of our unsecured loans is that the approval process is fast.
 Often, applicants receive the funds on the same business day they apply through a direct bank account deposit.
 This makes short-term loans attractive to those faced with a sudden utility disconnection or unexpected child-related expenses.
 The requirements are as follows:

 - Borrowers must be current adult residents of the U.K.